-SP is registered within the Business Register Agency and the Registration application is to be accompanied by a copy of investor's - Sole Proprietor's passport and evidence on payment of registration fees in the amount of cca EUR 15.
+The entrepreneur is registered within the Business Register Agency and the Registration application is to be accompanied by a copy of investor's - entrepreneur's passport and evidence on payment of registration fees.

-Additionally, if a commercial activity which shall be carried out by SP is subject to prior approval of competent bodies, original of this approval should be submitted for registration purposes as well.
+Additionally, if a commercial activity which shall be carried out by the entrepreneur is subject to prior approval of competent bodies, original of this approval should be submitted for registration purposes as well.
 The activities which require previous approval include: healthcare, veterinary services, taxi services, trade of weapons, weapon parts and ammunition, public interest and communal services, insurance sale mediation, bankruptcy administrator activities, court interpreter activities, manpower agencies activities and finally psychological counseling activities.
 The time necessary to acquire these approvals varies significantly depending on nature of activity and the competent issuing body.
-Furthermore, in some cases it may be require that the investor-applicant submits the confirmation that all relevant conditions regarding workplace have been met, which issued by a competent authority within inspection supervision.
+Furthermore, in some cases it may be required that the investor-applicant submits the confirmation that all relevant conditions regarding workplace have been met, which issued by a competent authority within inspection supervision.